BOARDING & DAYCAMP POLICIES

 For picky eaters, bringing a couple of cans of wet food or pumpkin for us to take spoonfuls from to encourage eating during boarding is a good idea.
 Some dogs choose not to eat much during boarding for some reason.
 Some dogs eat more than ever!

 There is no charge for feeding unless you have an extensive feeding routine that takes more time for us to complete then you may be subject to a special feeding fee of $2 per meal per dog.
 We have a refrigerator and freezer and we are happy to feed your dog anything and everything that you want them to have to make their stay the best possible time.

 Personal Belongings: It’s up to you, when boarding, you are not required to bring any belongings with you though we prefer that you leave at least her own leash with us during her stay.
-We have Mexican blankets for bedding and stainless steel food and water bowls.
-We also have different kinds of treats and chewers, some of them fresh and homemade by Grammie.
+We have soft blankets for bedding and stainless steel food and water bowls.

 However, if your pet has her own bed, favorite toy, treats, chew bones, or anything special to her then you are encouraged to bring it to make your dog’s stay as close to home as possible.
 Though we do our best with personal belongings with your dog’s very own built-in locker, we can’t

 guarantee it won’t happen and there for WILL NOT be responsible for lost or broken items.
 Your dog might grab a toy and run with it outside for example; lots of other ways to lose or break things but our record is pretty good so, it’s up to you!

 Monthly Heartworm and other parasite prevention required!
 To prevent your dog from picking up some nasty worms or other parasite or from bringing them here if they’ve caught some already, please keep them current on a monthly parasite prevention pill.
 If she hasn’t had her current protection, no problem!
 Just have our vet give it to her when you drop off.